-This could lead to an increase in the frequency of behaviours that challenge at home.
+Sometimes, autistic children and young people demonstrate behaviours of distress at home.
 Our education experts have shared their strategies to help children overcome these behaviours and support the wellbeing of the whole family.

 Give clear expectations

-We know that many children and young people with autism thrive off and enjoy routine.
+We know that many autistic children and young people thrive off and enjoy routine.

 Communicate the expectation to your child in the way that is easiest for them to understand it.
 For example, using visual examples.
 It may be helpful to use Makaton or visual stories like our ‘now and next’ resource.